 - 60m rope, harness, rappel / belay device, prusik and carabineer as an extra safety precaution.

 - A headlight in case you go into the night.

 - An extra set of clothes to leave in the car at the bottom.

 - First Aid Kit and PLB

 - Dry bag

-I recommend keeping your bag as light as possible.
+It is recommended keeping your bag as light as possible.